In 2010, Josie was part of in the list of the 50 Most Sexiest Singles by OK! magazine.

 Josie has two brothers and one sister.

-Josie is studying at the University of California, Los Angelos.
+Josie attended the University of California, Los Angeles (UCLA).

 Josie: I started acting when I was like five in monologue competitions at this private elementary school.
 Ever since then, it's kind of progressed.
 From there, I went to magnet art schools for middle school and for high school, but I was always involved in musical theater, and I went to one summer camp for TV and film, and that kind of sparked the other direction, I guess, for acting in the TV and film world, and so I've just kind of been doing it every since I was little.